 Remember: The goal of your ebook is to generate leads for your sales team, so pick a topic that will make it easy for a prospect to go from downloading your ebook to having a conversation with your sales team.

-For example, in listening to sales and customer calls here at HubSpot, I've learned ebooks for use in content marketing is a huge obstacle for our audience, who are marketers themselves.
-So if I can provide not only this blog post, but resources to make ebook creation easier, I'm focusing on the right topic for opening up a sales conversation.
+For example, in listening to sales and customer calls here at HubSpot, I've learned that creating ebooks is a huge obstacle for our audience, who are marketers themselves.
+So if I can provide not only this blog post, but resources to make ebook creation easier, I'm focusing on the right topic that will naturally lead to a sales conversation.